 Moroles established himself as one of the master sculptors of his generation with the recently completed (1996) “sculpture plaza” for the Edwin A. Ulrich Museum in Wichita, Kansas.
 In the tradition of his esthetic mentor, Isamu Noguchi, Moroles designed and sculpted from granite, a “Granite Landscape” comprised of terraced slabs forming a stone riverway, a 30 foot long “Fountain Wall” and a 30 foot long “Granite Weaving” wall.
 Together, these works create a single environment that serves as an entrance to the museum and an outdoor site to exhibit important sculpture.

-To date, Moroles' work has been included in over 130 one-person exhibitions and over 200 group exhibitions.
+In the summer of 1996, Moroles celebrated the opening of his Moroles Cultural Center, an exhibition, performance, and studiospace located in the town of Cerillos, New Mexico (about 30 miles south of Santa Fe).
+To date, Moroles’ work has been included in over 130 one-person exhibitions and over 200 group exhibitions.
 He has lectured extensively about his work and the issue of public sculpture.
 His work has been the subject of numerous articles and reviews in ARTNEWS, Arts, Artforum, Artspace, Artweek, Newsweek, Southwest Art, Time, and The New York Times as well as several books such as America Art Now, Art in the Eighties, National Museum of American Art, Contemporary Art in Texas, and Contemporary Art in New Mexico, and A Comprehensive Guide to Outdoor Sculpture in Texas.